-Adenomyosis, also known as internal endometriosis, is a uterine condition in which tissue from the inner layer of the uterus (endometrium) is found in the muscular layer of the uterus (myometrium).
+Adenomyosis, also known as internal endometriosis, is a uterine condition in which tissue from the inner layer of the uterus (endometrium) is found in the muscular layer (myometrium).

-The exact cause of adenomyosis is not known, but most cases resolve when the woman reaches the end of the reproductive stage, i.e., menopause.
+The exact cause of adenomyosis is unknown, but it is related to estrogen.
+Most cases resolve when a woman reaches the end of her reproductive stage, that is, menopause.

-This uterine disorder may increase a woman's risk of infertility.
-Therefore, the treatment of adenomyosis will depend on whether or not the woman wants to get pregnant, although the symptoms will also be taken into account.
+This uterine alteration and the associated changes can affect a woman’s fertility.
+Therefore, the treatment for adenomyosis will depend on whether the woman is trying to conceive or not, although age and symptoms will also be taken into account.

 Provided below is an index with the 11 points we are going to expand on in this article.